 A thing that I keep noticing is that Farwerck usually has very recent literature in his bibliographies.
 He obviously followed the fields he was interested in.
 1938 Being the year of his first ‘full blown Germanic’ book, could Höffler have triggered that?

 Farwerck also uses an older publication about initiations Northern Europe: Altgermanische Jünglingsweihen und Männerbünde (‘ancient German youth initiations and men-bonds’) by Lily Weiser which was published in 1927.
-As far as I know it was the first book which projected the term “Männerbunde” (‘men-bonds’) to the Teutonic past.
+As far as I know it was the first book which projected the term “Männerbunde” (‘men-bonds’) on the Teutonic past.
 The term was first used by Heinrich Schurz in his Altersklassen und Männerbünde (‘classes of age and men-bonds’ 1902) which is about rites of passage in many parts of the world except for Europe.
 In 1934 Jan de Vries published his first version of Altgermanische Religionsgeschichte (‘history of the religion of the old Germans’) and there were similar publications in these days.
-The question remains: how did it come that Farwerck started to reach such works.
+The question remains: how did it come that Farwerck started to reach such works?

 My guess is that Raemaekers ‘has something to do with it’, but of course there is more.

-There is something else.
 In his texts, Raemaekers sometimes refers to the work of Guido von List, an esoteric / mystical author from Germany who created a strange system with his own runes.
 It appears he had more followers in the Netherlands.
 I do not have the idea that Farwerck was one of them, but he at least knew the author.
 Von List is never mentioned in Farwerck’s bibliographies.

 Digging a little further in the (possible) Dutch group / movement / current could be interesting, but that will be something for another time.

 The Dutch author August Heyting wrote a lengthy poem called Yggdrasil and three books giving context to his poem.
 These books are collections of lectures and essays that he mostly presented to the organisation that he founded, the “Kelto-Germaansche Studiekring Yggdrasil”, or ‘Celtic-Germanic studycircle Yggdrasil’ and he does refer to Von List.
 Heyting and Farwerck must have known each other.
-Both were founding members of the “Ario-Germaansche Genootschap” (quite a similar name) and both left only days after the foundation when they found the group to be too political.
+Both were founding members of the “Ario-Germaansch Genootschap” (quite a similar name) and both left only days after the foundation when they found the group to be too political.
 Also, just before Farwerck left Freemasonry, his lodge organised a “Germaansche Midwinter Zonnewendefeest” (‘Germanic midwinter solstice celebration’) together with Heyting.
 This is too much of a coincidence.